alceballosa/alceballosa.github.io/home.md

       </p>
       <p>
-        Since Fall 2021, I am a Computer Science Ph.D. student at Northeastern University, in Boston, working with Prof. Huaizu Jiang on vision-language models for commonsense reasoning.
+        Since Fall 2021, I am a Computer Science Ph.D. student at Northeastern University, in Boston.
+There, I'm working with Prof. Huaizu Jiang on vision-language models for commonsense reasoning.
       </p>
     </div>